Asian shares mostly lower on lackluster China, Japan data

 Shares fell in Tokyo, Shanghai, Hong Kong and Seoul but rose in Sydney.

-Japan reported that its exports rose 26.2% in August from a year earlier, but that was well below forecasts for a rise of over 30%, Marcel Thieliant of Capital Economics said in a commentary.
+Japan reported that its exports rose 26.2% in August from a year earlier, but that was well below forecasts for a rise of about 34.0%, Marcel Thieliant of Capital Economics said in a commentary.

 Relative weakness in vehicle exports might reflect shortages of semiconductors and other components that have prompted some manufacturers to cut output, he noted.

-China reported late Wednesday that its retail sales grew an anemic 2.5% in August, down from 8.5% in July, while factory output slowed to 5.3% from 6.4% the month before.
+China reported its retail sales grew an anemic 2.5% in August, down from 8.5% in July, while factory output slowed to 5.3% from 6.4% the month before.

 It was the slowest growth in output since May 2020.